riteshsoni10/docker_compose_project/README.md

 The option `sync` means that all changes to the according filesystem are immediately flushed to disk; the respective write operations are being waited for.
 In contrast, with `async` the system buffers the write operation and optimizes the actual writes; meanwhile, instead of being blocked the process in userland continues to run.

+## Usage

+After you clone this repo to your desktop, go to its root directory and run docker-compose up to launch the infrastructure

 >Source: LinuxWorld Informatics Pvt Ltd. Jaipur